-Figure 4: The gastric fundus (cropped image size: 64×64 pixels).
-Perspective reconstruction is visually the same at all iterations; we exploit this to display more viewing directions of the reconstructed surface.
-The viewpoint in (C) and (D) is graphic method reconstructed one fold, but instead of the second one, a bend of the surface was recovered.
+Figure 5.
+The gastric angulus (cropped image size: $64 \times 64$ pixels).
+The perspectively reconstructed surface is visually the same at all iterations; we use this fact to show more viewing angles of the surface.
+The viewpoint in (C) and (D) is identical.

+Figure 5(A) introduces the gastric angulus.
+The cropped version of this image contains three folds (Fig. 5(B)).
+The orthographic method reconstructed one fold, but instead of the second one, a bend of the surface was recovered.
 Between the first and second folds there was a very prominent pyramid-like cavity.
-The third fold is missing (Fig. 5C).
-Perspective reconstruction clearly recovered all three folds (Figs. 5D-H).
-In Figs. 5D-H, pay special attention to the change in width of the shadow casted by the folds.
+The third fold is missing (Fig. 5(C)).
+Perspective reconstruction clearly recovered all three folds (Figs. 5(D)-(H)).
+In Figs. 5(D)-(H), pay special attention to the change in width of the shadow casted by the folds.
 The visible part of the shadow alters between different viewing directions.
 This implies that the reconstructed folds are indeed three dimensional.
-Fig. 5H emphasizes the height of each fold above the gastric wall.
+Fig. 5(H) emphasizes the height of each fold above the gastric wall.